 - Medical circumstances that occurred outside the relevant assessment period; or

 - Commitments to family/friends or other; or

 - Computer/printer problems; or

 - Poor study practice or time management; or

 - Failure to keep note of due dates/times; and/or

 - Late disclosure of circumstances.

-- Process for an Appeal
+Process for an Appeal

 Students should submit an application in writing with all relevant details and evidence to the University Registrar.
+Any appeal application should be submitted within the 4 weeks of the decision delivered to the student i.e. from the day of emailing the decision, or the delivery date of a courier.
 The application should include only relevant details.
 Any evidence must be appended to the application and labeled for the reviewer.